 Looking to learn more about the Creative Destruction Lab program?
 We’re hosting Live Information Sessions online to connect you with our team members, mentors and graduates of the program and help you understand the dynamics and benefits of participating in CDL.
-Sign up for the next one – May 28 or June 6!
+Sign up for the next one!

 The Cities Stream at CDL-Toronto operates from one of the world’s most diverse cities and a hub of urban innovation.
 The Stream brings together experienced entrepreneurs, investors, urban planning and construction experts, and scientists active in a range of fields relevant to urban innovation and ‘smart city’ technologies.
 CDL startups work with these mentors to sharpen objectives, prioritize time and resources, raise capital, and engage with experts working on the frontiers of research.
 Participating founders will be connected with urban planners and real estate developers to explore pilot project opportunities.